 Yes, of course!
 Tezos currently ranks 44th in the crypto sector, as per CoinMarketCap.
 It is definitely worth watching in 2023.
 Investors who believe in the democratic mechanism and innovative technology that Tezos offers feel particularly attracted by XTZ.

 Many claim that Tezos will overtake other platforms for the deployment of dApps and smart contracts, including Ethereum, often referred to as the king of smart contracts.

-No surprise that the interest in XTZ is increasing; as stated above, Tezos has a stake rate of almost 80% with more than 13,000 delegators and 400 validators across the globe.
+It’s no surprise then that the interest in XTZ is increasing.
+Tezos has a staking ratio of approximately 73.97% with more than 104,344 active delegators across the globe.

-While XTZ is currently trading at $2.19, which can’t really compare with Bitcoin, XTZ price could grow further in the long-term.
-Since Black Thursday 2020, for instance, Tezos has managed to recover and remain above $2.00.
+While XTZ is currently trading at $2.85, which can’t compare with Bitcoin, XTZ price could grow further in the long term.

 That said, when looking into Tezos and its investment potential, do not forget that all investments come down to the risk-reward profile of the asset you are interested in.

 Cryptocurrencies, in particular, can be highly risky, so never invest more than you can lose.

 Many crypto investors decided to stay far away from Tezos when a scandal erupted involving the founders, the Breitmans, and former Tezos Foundation president Johann Gevers.

 Long story short, after raising a record-breaking $232 million in an ICO in 2017, Gevers supposedly was incredibly difficult to work with.